JiayuanWang-JW/YOLOv8-multi-task/README.md

 ### Note
 - This code is easy to extend the tasks to any multi-segmentation and detection tasks, only need to modify the model yaml and dataset yaml file information and create your dataset follows our labels format, please keep in mind, you should keep "det" in your detection tasks name and "seg" in your segmentation tasks name.
 Then the code will be working.
 No need to modify the basic code, I have done the necessary work in the basic code.

 - Please keep in mind, when you change the detection task number of classes, please change the "tnc" in dataset.yaml and modle.yaml. "tcn" means the total number of classes, including detection and segmentation.
 Such as you have 7 classes for detection, 1 segmentation and another 1 segmentation. "tnc" should be set to 9.

+  - "nc_list" also needs to update, it should match your "labels_list" order.
+Such as detection-object, seg-drivable, seg-lane in your "labels_list".
+Then "nc_list" should be [7,1,1].
+That means you have 7 classes in detection-object, 1 class in drivable segmentation, and 1 class in lane segmentation.

   - You also need to change the detection head output numbers, that in model.yaml, such as "  - [[15, 18, 21], 1, Detect, [int number for detection class]]  # 36 Detect(P3, P4, P5)", please change "int number for detection class" to your number of classes in your detection tasks, follow above examples, here should be 7.

 - If you want to change some basic code to implement your idea.
 Please search the "###### Jiayuan" or "######Jiayuan", I have changed these parts based on `YOLOv8`([code](https://github.com/ultralytics/ultralytics)) to implement multi-task in a single model.